vswanlund/vswanlund.github.io/tag-mobile-sdks/android/errors.md

  | updatePaymentInstrument |
  | addAddress |
  | getProfile |
- | updateProfile |  if the profile can not be found.
+ | updateProfile |  if the profile cannot be found.
  | updateAddress |
  | deleteAddress |
  | deletePaymentInstrument |